sourmash-bio/sourmash/doc/command-line.md

 `:include` or `:exclude`, can be added as a fourth parameter; if omitted, the default is `:include`.

-The following `coltype`s are currently supported by `sourmash sig extract`:
+The following `coltype`s are currently supported for picklists:

 * `name` - exact match to signature's name
 * `md5` - exact match to signature's md5sum